happy-machine/luvbot/README.md

 The infamous bot and playlist-manager for the iluvdrumandbass Spotify playlist.

 ## Setup
-First setup a Spotify account and then visit https://developer.spotify.com/dashboard/ and follow the instructions to get a **Client ID** and a **Client Secret** then run the services as follows:
+First setup a Spotify account and then visit https://developer.spotify.com/dashboard/ and follow the instructions to get a **Client ID** and a **Client Secret** then set up the services as follows:

 ### refresh-token-getter